 Downtown Asheville The hub of Asheville’s fairly compact and highly walkable Downtown is Pack Square, and most of the city’s major streets radiate out from it: Patton Avenue to the west, Broadway Street to the north, Biltmore Avenue to the south and College Street to the east.
-The Pack Square area is home to a number of popular restaurants, along with the Pack Place museum complex on the south side of the square and on the west side the BB&T Building, at 18 stories once the region’s tallest office building, but now outgrown by one of the hotel towers at Harrah’s Cherokee Casino & Resort in Cherokee.
+The Pack Square area is home to a number of popular restaurants, along with the Asheville Art Museum complex (now under total renovation and expansion) and Asheville's first skyscraper, the 1920s-vintage Jackson Building, on the south side of the square.
+On the west side is the former BB&T Building, at 18 stories once the region’s tallest office building, but now outgrown by one of the hotel towers at Harrah’s Cherokee Casino & Resort in Cherokee.
+The former office building is currently being converted in a major rehab to a multi-use building, with luxury condos, a boutique hotel, restaurants and retail.
 On the east side is the nicely planned and landscaped Pack Square Park, which faces the elegant Art Deco Asheville City Building designed by Douglas Ellington and the squat Buncombe County Courthouse.
 In warm weather the water fountains in the park are a favorite spot for kids to play.
 On the north side of the square the windows of the I.M.
 Pei company-designed Biltmore Building (now tagged the Merrill Lynch Building) reflects the images of older buildings on the square, including the elegant Jackson Building, one of Asheville’s first skyscrapers.

 Broadway Street Corridor (the northerly extension of Biltmore Avenue, which runs from Pack Square north to the UNC-Asheville area, connecting with I-26) is filled with restaurants, coffee houses, clubs and small shops.
+The new Marriott AC Hotel opened in 2017 a block north of Pack Square.
 As it passes under I-240, Broadway becomes less retail-oriented, and the streetscape opens up.
 Broadway passes the east side of the Montford Historic District and the slightly funky but growing Five Points area before reaching the 360-acre University of North Carolina at Asheville campus and I-26.

 East End (a section just to the southeast of Pack Square and near the main Asheville police department and fire station) was an important African-American business and residential district, with many black-owned shops, restaurants, a theater and a hotel.
 It heart was Market and Eagle streets.
 The area contained at least 10 churches and Stephens-Lee High School (1924-64, the area’s only black high school).
 It also was home to the YMI Cultural Center, built by George Vanderbilt as a community center for the city’s black citizens, operating (somewhat tenuously) now as a museum of local black history.
 Today, the area is gentrifying, with new upscale restaurants, shops and condos.